morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule 98: Don't ask users if something is on the screen.
 Have them read the screen. - /u/rdrunner_74

+#### Rule 99 - A fix will only work until you fall asleep. - /u/brotherengima

 #### Rule 404: You will never find it.
 See https://www.explainxkcd.com/404 - /u/1089maths